DeepAgent: A General Reasoning Agent with Scalable Toolsets: Memory Schema

 \section{Memory Schema}

-Our brain-inspired memory architecture consists of three components: episodic, working, and tool memory.
-To ensure stable memory folding and prevent information loss, each component is defined by a specific JSON schema.
-This structured format enables the agent to reliably parse and utilize the compressed memory, facilitating robust long-term reasoning.
+Our brain-inspired memory architecture contains three components: episodic, working, and tool memory.
+To support stable memory folding and reduce information loss, we define each component with a fixed JSON schema, enabling reliable parsing and use of compressed memories for long-horizon reasoning.

-\paragraph{Episodic Memory Schema} Episodic memory provides a high-level summary of the agent's task progression, major milestones, decisions, and outcomes.
-This allows the agent to maintain long-term context and reflect on its overall strategy.
+\paragraph{Episodic Memory Schema} Episodic memory records high-level task progression (milestones, decisions, outcomes) to preserve long-term context.
 The format is: {\{"task\_description": "A general summary of what the reasoning history has been doing and the overall goals it has been striving for.", "key\_events": [\{"step": "step number", "description": "A detailed description of the specific action taken, decision made, or milestone achieved at this step, including relevant context and reasoning behind the choice.", "outcome": "A detailed account of the direct result, observation, or feedback received from this action or decision, including any new information gained or changes in the task state."\}], "current\_progress": "A general summary of the current progress of the task, including what has been completed and what is left to be done."\}}

-\paragraph{Working Memory Schema} Working memory functions as the agent's short-term buffer, holding information relevant to its immediate context.
-It focuses on the current sub-goal, active challenges, and planned next steps, ensuring continuity of reasoning across memory folds.
+\paragraph{Working Memory Schema} Working memory captures the immediate goal, active challenges, and next actions to maintain continuity across folds.
 The format is: {\{"immediate\_goal": "A clear summary of the current subgoal—what you are actively working toward at this moment.", "current\_challenges": "A concise summary of the main obstacles or difficulties you are presently encountering.", "next\_actions": [\{\"type": "tool\_call or planning ordecision", \"description": "Anticipate and describe the next concrete action you intend to take to advance the task."\}]\}}